0xSpaceShard/starknet-hardhat-plugin/README.md

     }
   },
   mocha: {
-    // Used for deployment in tests
+    // Used for deployment in Mocha tests
     // Defaults to "alpha", which is preconfigured even if you don't see it under `networks:`
     starknetNetwork: "myNetwork"
   }